wifisensing/PicoScenes-Manual/source/firsttry.rst

     "IWL5300", "IWL5300", use the above Tx and Rx commands

-Two QCA9300/IWL5300 NICs installed on one PC, in monitor + injection mode (Difficulty Level: Easy)
+Two QCA9300/IWL5300 NICs installed on one single PC, in monitor + injection mode (Difficulty Level: Easy)
 -------------------------------------------------------------------------------------------------------------------

-The measurement in this scenario leverages the multi-NIC concurrent feature of PicoScenes, however, the commands do not change.
-Users should refer to ::ref:`dual_nic_separate_machine` to understand the meaning of commands.
+The measurement in this scenario leverages the multi-NIC concurrent operation functionality.
+PicoScenes adopts an intuitive CLI interface, so that users can specify concurrent operation without changing the commands.
+Since the commands used in this scenario remains the same as last scenario, users should refer to ::ref:`dual_nic_separate_machine` to understand the meaning of commands first.

-Assuming Wi-Fi NICs with PhyPath ``3`` and ``4`` are *injector* and *logger*, respectively, the following code performs the monitor + injection on a single PC with a very intuitive CLI interface:
+Let assume Wi-Fi NICs with PhyPath ``3`` and ``4`` are the *injector* and *logger*, respectively,  the following code performs the monitor + injection on one single PC:

 .. code-block:: bash

     PicoScenes "-d debug;
-                -i 4 --mode logger;
-                -i 3 --mode injector --repeat 1000 --delay 5000;
+                -i 4 --mode logger; // this command line format support comments.
+Comments start with // -i 3 --mode injector --repeat 1000 --delay 5000; // NIC <3> in injector mode, injects 1000 packets with 5000us interval
-                -q"

-Compared to the commands shown in the above scenarios,
+                -q // -q is a shortcut for --quit"

+Compared to the commands shown in the last scenario, this enhanced version wraps the entire the Tx and Rx commands as one long string input.
+The commands for each NIC are separated by a semicolon ``;``.
+You can also add comments as exemplified in the command.

+PicoScenes parses this long string by localizing the semicolons and then the splitting the long string into multiple per-NIC command strings.
+It then parses and executes the per-NIC command string in order.